Top tips to protect your data and banking apps in case your phone’s ever stolen

 Double up and use biometrics, such as your fingerprint, in addition to a password, for stronger security.

 This tip is from Be Clever With Your Cash reader, Andrew Merrit, who recently shared his horrifying story of being pickpocketed.
-A crook stole his phone, moved £30,000 between his account, took out a £15,000 loan and stole £20,000 from his savings.
+A crook stole his phone, moved £30,000 between his accounts, took out a £15,000 loan in his name and stole £20,000 from his savings.

 Andrew no longer stores his account names and passwords in Apple’s keychain because if a thief manages to get your passcode to access your phone (say by looking over your shoulder when you open your phone in a public place) they can then access all of password-protected accounts.